- Related Products:

 Evidence from the Literature

-Sheng and colleagues demonstrated that neuroinflammatory amyloid accumulation in the retina produces OptoDrum-measurable visual acuity deficits, validating visual function as a biomarker of neuroinflammatory burden across disease paradigms that extend beyond classical autoimmune demyelination.
-See also the Systemic Aging and CNS Decline and Neurodegenerative Disease application pages for the full disease context.
+- Neuroinflammatory amyloid accumulation in the retina produces OptoDrum-measurable visual acuity deficits, validating visual function as a biomarker of neuroinflammatory burden across disease paradigms that extend beyond classical autoimmune demyelination.

-Xue and colleagues showed that demyelination after ischaemia produces visual dysfunction measurable by OptoDrum and that its alleviation preserves visual function, bridging ischaemic and neuroinflammatory white matter injury mechanisms under a shared visual functional endpoint.
+- Demyelination after ischaemia produces visual dysfunction measurable by OptoDrum.
+It's alleviation preserves visual function, bridging ischaemic and neuroinflammatory white matter injury mechanisms under a shared visual functional endpoint.

 07How Does Chronic Neuroinflammation Interact with Rare Inherited CNS Diseases and Aging to Drive Progressive Visual Loss?Audience A - Vision-focusedAudience B - CNS/Systemic